Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

 Our main object in this section will be trapdoor claw-free functions $\hashL$, which may either be exact (i.e. where every output of $\hashL$ has exactly $2$ preimages) or approximate/noisy.
-We will need a number of properties from these functions, which we gradually list below.
+We will also need the function to be "decomposable" in some sense -- we will gradually explain these properties below.

 \begin{definition} [Trapdoor Claw-free Function] A trapdoor claw-free function scheme is given by classical algorithms $\left( \gen, L, L^{-1} \right)$ with the following syntax.

 \begin{itemize} \item $\left( \pk, \sk \right) \gets \gen\left( 1^\secp \right)$: a probabilistic polynomial-time algorithm that gets as input the security parameter $\secp \in \Nat$, and samples a public and secret key pair.